Control Flow

 Switch Statement

 The "Switch Statement" is an alternative to the "If Statement".
-Prefer the switch when you have lots of options derived from the same expression.
-Unlike other high level language C++ can only use Integer types in a switch statement; thus in all `Case <Value> the <Value> must be an integer literal value.
+Prefer the switch when you have many options derived from the same expression.
+Unlike other high-level languages, C++ can only use Integer types in a switch statement; thus, in all case <Value> the <Value> must be an integer literal value.

 switch.cpp